-We are working with an EDI specialist, Jazz Sehmi, to ensure that we have a work environment where everyone is valued – and feels valued.
+We have worked with EDI specialist, Jazz Sehmi, to ensure that we have a work environment where everyone is valued – and feels valued.
 We want every employee to have a voice and are championed for their unique skills and experience they bring to our team.

 We are working hard to attract a diverse workforce and we continue to put inclusion at the forefront of all its policies and procedures.

 We're actively working with an EDI specialist to understand how we can improve our equality, diversity and inclusion practices internally.

 Here's what our board members has to say:

 Supporting Derby and Derbyshire’s primary care workforce development

 Health Education Derbyshire endeavors to provide inclusive training and learning opportunities and is actively improving access to our services.
 Our aim is to provide courses that are open to everyone within the Derby and Derbyshire primary care workforce in terms of funding, timing and delivery options.
 We hope to ensure as many people can attend our events as possible.

 We offer a range of training events including e-learning and face-to-face courses, seminars, workshops and events as well as and a range of peer support calls.
 We enable people to access NHS funding schemes, for individuals and Practices, to ensure as many people as possible can access our opportunities.
 We also support medical student placements and apprenticeships to ensure that everyone has a route into primary care.

 Supporting equality, diversity and inclusion improvements in primary care